EEN421/EEN421.github.io/_posts/Logic Apps & Automation.md

 <br/>

 3.)
-For this example, let's disable the offending user's account, notify their manager, and update the incident in Sentinel automagically for our SOC analysts.
+For this example, let's disable the offending user's account, notify their manager, and update the incident in Sentinel &#10024;automagically&#10024; for our SOC analysts.
 Select **Block Entra ID user - Incident** from the list, then click on **Create Playbook**.

 ![](/assets/img/Logic%20Apps%20&%20Automation/Create_Playbook.png)